Learn - Shopping Lists

 | Open shopping lists | Open the budget, tap More, tap Shopping Lists. |

-| Create a list | Tap +, enter a List name, tap Save. |
+| Create a list | Tap the + button (New shopping list), enter a List name, tap Save. |

 | Rename, archive, or delete a list | Swipe the list row left, tap Rename, Archive, or Delete. |